Manuel Nieto (born 1892): Military career

 When President Quezon was urged to go outside of the country to not get captured by the Japanese, Colonel Nieto played a major role and took responsibility in planning particular and correct movements to assure a safe escape.
 When the Japanese were ready to take over Corregidor and Bataan, Colonel Nieto together with Major General Basilio J. Valdes, Vice President Osmeña, Chief Justice Abad Santos, Father Ortiz and the first family had to move President Quezon in the Southern Islands and jumped aboard in the submarine “Swordfish” by Commander Chester C. Smith of the US Navy.
 When they resufaced, in Iloilo, they then settled in Negros but had to be on the run again when the enemy's ships were spotted on the island's waters and later when Philippine's vessel "Princess of Negros" was captured by the Japanese.
 From there Colonel Nieto along with the other officers had to think of how to get away from Negros without alerting the enemy forces.
-General MacArthur, who would've been with them, comunicated to the rest that two PT boats would've waited for them in Dumaguete and be ready to take them away the next days.
+General MacArthur, who would've been with them, communicated to the rest that two PT boats would've waited for them in Dumaguete and be ready to take them away the next days.
 With the waters still occupied by the Japanese, they decided to risk it and embarked on the motor torpedo boats with Lieutenant John D. Bulkeley in the middle of the night of March 26 and 27 and arrived from Dumaguete to Oroquieta in Misamis.
 Afterwards they flew with two military planes from Mindanao to Australia.
 After this difficult mission he was awarded, by order of General MacArthur, with the Silver Star Medal and with the Distinguished Service Star of the Philippines by order of President Quezon.
 Colonel Nieto arranged with details the movements of the president's family and Cabinet members, executing perfectly his plan and insured the accomplishment of a difficult and dangeorous journey while assuming major responsibility in transporting President Quezon and taking him to safety from the Philippines to Melbourne, Australia and was applauded for demonstrating marked skill and coolness in the face of a greatly superior enemy force.
 They had to move to the United States when it was decided that the Cabinet had to be moved there and be reorganized.
 Colonel Nieto was appointed his Cabinet Secretariat and continued to aid President Quezon while accompanying him from different States until his health condition deteriored and died on August 1, 1944.